Knot surgery formulae for instanton Floer homology II: applications: A rational surgery formula

-Since $k$ is large, from Corollary \ref{cor: split}, there is a canonical embedding of $\khii(-Y_2,K_2)=\sut{\mu}^2$ into $\sut{k}^2$ via the inverse of $\psi_{+,\mu}^{k,2}$.
-By precomposing this embedding, we obtain a filtered chain map between $B^+(K_1)\ot \sut{\mu}^2$ to $B^+(K_1\# K_2)$.
+Since $k$ is large, from Corollary \ref{cor: split}, there is a canonical embedding of $\khii(-Y_2,K_2)=\sut{\mu}^2$ into $\sut{k}^2$ by the inverse of $\psi_{+,\mu}^{k,2}$.
+By precomposing this embedding, we obtain a filtered chain map from $B^+(K_1)\ot \sut{\mu}^2$ to $B^+(K_1\# K_2)$.
 Then by (\ref{eq: commutative diagram c}), we know this filtered chain map is an identification on the first page.
-This implies that it induces an identification on each page and then the total filtered chain complex. \end{proof}
+This implies that it induces an identification on each page and then on the total filtered chain complex. \end{proof}